iosg073/Notes-CODE-Django-1st-Repo/readme.md

 </details>

 Django has an ORM, similar to Mongoose in Express.
 Let's look at a few queries.

+In the django shell we just installed above, run these commands to explore the models and ORM:

 ```python
 # Select all of the artist objects in the database